vjmadrid/workspace-pyhton-architecture-lab/acme-test/README.md

 # acme-test

-This project represents a architecture library (dependency) related with testing to develop the different parts in a homogeneus way
+This project represents a architecture library (dependency) related with **testing** to develop the different parts in a homogeneus way

 This library stands out for:

 * Provides utility classes to facilitaty testing with certain elements : exceptions, constant classes, etc.
+* Provides tools to control the quality of the projects
 * Define unit testing framework and their versioning
 * Define mocking testing framework and their versioning
 * Define matcher testing framework and their versioning
-* Define architecture testing framework and their versioning
+* Define tools to control the quality of the projects
+* Provides utilities for ink and formatting management